Entering the European market for dried tropical fruit

 Although food safety certification is not obligatory under European legislation, it has become a must for almost all European food importers.
 Most established European importers will not work with you if you cannot provide some type of food safety certification.

 The majority of European buyers will ask for certification recognised by the Global Food Safety Initiative (GFSI).
-For dried tropical fruit the most popular certification programmes, all of which are recognised by GFSI, are:
+The most popular certification programmes for dried tropical fruit, all of which are recognised by GFSI, are:

 Tips: